 A Quick Word About Image Edits

-You generally shouldn’t use a lot of post-processing techniques on your stock photos, because most clients don’t want images that are over-saturated, cropped to weird proportions or photoshopped to death.
+You generally shouldn't use a lot of post-processing techniques on your stock photos, because most clients don't want over-saturated images, cropped to weird proportions or photoshopped to death.

-They want bright, clean, full-color images that are well-lit, in sharp focus and that have mass appeal.
-If they want to crop or edit the image in some way, they can do that themselves.
-So keep your images neutral so that you don’t turn away buyers who don’t share your particular artistic quirks.
+They want bright, clean, full-color images that are well-lit, in sharp focus, and that has mass appeal.
+If they're going to crop or edit the image in some way, they can do that themselves.
+So keep your pictures neutral so that you don't turn away buyers who don't share your particular artistic quirks.

 Using keywords to make your stock photos searchable

-There are a bunch of strategies you will need to use to get more sales on stock agency sites.
+There are a bunch of strategies you will need to use to get more sales on stock agency sites before you plan to sell stock photos.
 You should create images with high commercial value.
 You should upload tons of pictures in general.
 And you should focus on a specific niche or niches in terms of the subject matter.